Table of Contents[Hide][Show]

 Cassava and Tapioca Syrup: Transforming Starch into Sugar

 Yuca’s low sugar content is no match for modern chemistry, based on old approaches to creating sugar.
-Enzymes have the ability to turn many starches into sugars, like we examined with rice syrup.
+Enzymes have the ability to turn many starches into sugars as we examined with rice syrup.

-This is exactly the process used by one company to create cassava syrup:
+This is exactly the process used to manufacture cassava syrup.

-Natural enzymes are used to convert raw cassava into this sweet, neutral-flavored syrup.
-It’s fructose-free, vegan and gluten-free and is lower in calories and carbohydrates than regular cane sugar.
-(1)
+Natural enzymes are used to convert raw cassava into a sweet, neutral-flavored syrup.
+The end product is fructose-free and is lower in calories and carbohydrates than regular cane sugar.

 Interestingly, a similar process is why sweet potatoes and some other tuberous plants traditionally undergo curing before consumption.
 Tubers need time for their natural enzymes to break down the hard to digest starches into simpler and sweeter components.
 The question is, when it comes to cassava, does this approach result in a healthy or beneficial final product?
 How does it compare to other natural sweeteners?

 Cassava Syrup Compared to Other Sweeteners